-Applicants must be doctoral students currently enrolled in a counseling or clinical psychology program.
-By the time of application, applicants must have obtained 400 intervention hours, 200 of which are hours of direct service with adult populations, which includes intakes, individual, couples, and group therapy.
-A minimum administration of 3 MMPI-2 or PAIs, minimum of 3 WAIS-III or WAIS-IV, and minimum of 3 Woodcock Johnson III or WIAT III are required.
+Applicants must be doctoral students currently enrolled in APA-accredited counseling or clinical psychology programs.
+Prior to the application submission, applicants must have obtained 400 intervention hours, 200 of which are hours of direct service with adult populations, which includes intakes, individual, couples, and group therapy.
 Interns must have successfully passed their comprehensive examinations and received approval for their dissertation proposal no later than the ranking deadline for the APPIC Match.
 Interns must also have completed all appropriate coursework prior to beginning internship.

 In addition to the aforementioned requirements, preference will be given to applicants who:

 - Demonstrate interest and experience working in university counseling centers through practicum and employment experiences.

 - Are interested in personal and professional integration.

 - Demonstrate a commitment and value to diversity, social justice and equity.

 - Are interested in an internship that utilizes a relational, "use of self" model, focusing on self-reflection and awareness.

 - Have experience with group therapy.

 - Have experience with brief therapy.

 - Have received approval for their dissertation proposals by the application deadline.